JackFongNew/dsiprojects/SAT_ACT_Analysis_17_18/README.md

 I noticed many interesting changes in a number of states in terms of SAT and ACT participation rates.
 2 states in particular caught my attention.

-First we look at ACT particiation rate for __Colorado__ in 2017 and 2018.
+First we look at ACT participation rate for __Colorado__ in 2017 and 2018.
 You can see the participation rate increased from 11% to 100%, which is 809% increment.
 While at the same time, the ACT participation rate has decreased from 100% to 30%.
 Such significant changes prompted me to search for an explanation.
 In 2017, the state authority switched from mandatory ACT to mandatory SAT testing which explained the changes.
 The core reason for the switch was that state officials deemed the SAT test to be more closely aligned to the state's academic standard.

 Now we will look at participation rate for __Illinois__ in 2017 and 2018.
 The participation rate for the SAT has increased by 1,000%, which is a huge increment meanwhile the ACT decreased by 54%.
 I discovered that state switched from mandatory ACT to mandatory SAT test.
 The Illinois State Board of Education (ISBE) claimed that SAT test is better aligned with the state's academic standard.
 Thus, ISBE has made SAT test mandatory for high school graduates.

 Another inconsistency I observed was in __Alaska__.
-Alaska shows different result of participation rate whereby the sum of SAT and ACT test participation rate in 2018 is only 76%, which is less than 100%.
+Alaska shows different result of participation rate whereby the sum of SAT and ACT test participation rate in 2018 is less than 76% considreing students taking both tests.
 In 2017, the Alaska Legislature relaxed the previous requirement that required students to take only SAT or ACT and provided the option to take the workKeys test as well for admission evaluation.
 You can see the participation rate for ACT in 2018 has decreased by 49% while SAT increased by 13%.

 __References:__
 - [Testive: Colorado Changed to the SAT in 2017](https://www.testive.com/colorado-sat-change-2017/#:~:text=On%20April%2011th%2C%202017%20all,a%20new%20four%20hour%20exam.)